 The University of Texas recognizes that students, faculty, and staff may use names other than their legal names to identify themselves.
-Individuals may choose to be identified by a designated/preferred name for certain university records, except for those that require a legal first name by law or university policy.
-This preferred name will appear on: class rosters, grade sheets, the online student directory, TED (the public Texas Enterprise Directory), Canvas (course information management system), and official UT identification cards.
-Currently, the official university transcript and diploma cannot be changed without a legal name change.
+Students can designate a Chosen Name for certain university records, except for those that require a legal first name by law or university policy.
+SSD will use a student’s Chosen Name in place of a legal name for all communication and documents if a student has designated a Chosen Name through the Registrar’s office.

 - Procedures for Designating a Name in Use and Gender Marker at UT